This page is about the topic of fuel. For the current price of fuel, you need to consult the fuel brand in question.

 In addition, the government were very concerned about a fuel monopoly, so they required at least four brands of fuel to be made available - and those brands had to be agreed in writing and each sourced separately.
 That suggestion dated back to an investigation by the Monopolies and Restrictive Practices Commission into so-called 'solus' petrol stations which took place shortly before the first motorways opened.
 They published a report in 1965, when there were a handful of motorway services open, which remarked that the Ministry of Transport needed to ensure that budget fuel brands aren't pushed out of motorway sites.

 The problem with this idea was that the government were now looking for a developer which was an expert in catering, refuelling and vehicle maintenance all in one go, which left a very narrow pool of entrants.
+Their policy on variety meant that none of the oil brands were interested, further reducing the pool.

 The motoring industry changed fast at this time, and the requirement to sell four brands of fuel was informally reduced to two brands in 1973, and then this and other regulations were removed all together in 1979.
 What followed was a long period where the petrol station appeared to be completely detached from the rest of the service area, while the operators invested mostly in food and retail.